 Sow your fall garden with winter hardy greens like kale, spinach, mizuna, creasy greens, tatsoi and arugula.
 We also make multiple sowings of lettuce for winter harvest.
-In empty beds not used for the fall garden, we sow cover crops like clover/rye or sorghum sudan to prepare the soil for next spring's crops.
+In empty beds not used for the fall garden, we sow cover crops like vetch/rye, spelt, or oats to prepare the soil for next spring's crops.

 Gardeners further south or planting under cover may fall sow roots like carrots, beets, turnips and Asian radishes.
 See our Fall and Winter Gardening Tips for guidelines on planting dates.